matrix-org/synapse/docs/admin_api/user_admin_api.rst

 ==================

 This API deactivates an account.
-It removes active access tokens, resets the password, and deletes third-party IDs (to prevent the user requesting a password reset).
+It removes active access tokens, resets the password, deletes third-party IDs (to prevent the user requesting a password reset), and makes the user leave all rooms.

 It can also mark the user as GDPR-erased.
 This means messages sent by the user will still be visible by anyone that was in the room when these messages